Albert III, Duke of Saxony: Biography

+The war came to an end with an armistice in 1488, although the Habsburgs rankled with the peace.
+At the beginning of December, Matthias Corvinus met with Albrecht of Saxony in Markersdorf an der Pielach, a little later an armistice was reached in St. Pölten on 6 December, which was extended several times until the death of the Hungarian king.

 In 1488 he was appointed Governor of the Netherlands (until 1493) and marched with the imperial forces to free the Roman king Maximilian from his imprisonment at Bruges, and when, in 1489, the King returned to Germany, Albert was left as his representative to prosecute the war against the rebels.
 He was successful in restoring the authority of Maximilian in Holland, Flanders, and Brabant, but failed to obtain any repayment of the large sums of money which he had spent in these campaigns.

 His services were rewarded in 1498 when Maximilian bestowed upon him the title of Hereditary Governor (potestat) of Friesland, but he had to make good his claim by force of arms.
 He had to a great extent succeeded, and was paying a visit to Saxony, when he was recalled by news of a fresh rising.
 The duke recaptured Groningen, but soon afterwards he died at Emden.
 He was buried at Meissen.

 Albert, who was a man of great strength and considerable skill in feats of arms, delighted in tournaments and knightly exercises.
 His loyalty to the emperor Frederick, and the expenses incurred in this connection, aroused some irritation among his subjects, but his rule was a period of prosperity in Saxony.